 VI.
 EFFECTIVE DATE AND DURATION OF THIS NOTICE

-- Right to Change Terms of this Notice.
+- Right to change terms of this Notice.
 We may change the terms of this Notice at any time.
 If we change this Notice, we may make the new notice terms effective for all PHI that we maintain, including any information created or received prior to issuing the new notice.
-If we change this Notice, we will post the new notice in waiting areas around our offices and on our Internet site at www.mednax.com/notice-of-privacy-practices.
-You also may obtain any new notice by contacting the Chief Privacy Officer.
+If we change this Notice, we will post the new notice in waiting areas around our offices and on our Internet site at pediatrix.com/notice-of-privacy-practices/.
+You also may obtain any new notice by contacting the chief privacy officer.

 VII.
 CHIEF PRIVACY OFFICER